JoelVaarala/ohjelmistoprojekti2_front/README.md

 filterMatches() | - | - | Filters and shows matches based on selected filters from ButtonGroup

 ### MyProfile
 MyProfile shows your name, age and avatar.
-Here you can move to Settings or Edit profile page, upload a new picture (not currently working) or move to create a new event.
+Here you can move to Settings or Edit profile page, upload a new picture (not currently working) or go to create a new event.
 Function | Input | Output | Description
 ------------ | ------------- |  ------------- | -------------
 getData() | - | - | Fetches user's information: age, name and avatar picture from firebase.
 Fires every time screen becomes focused.